Juniper/contrail-container-builder/README.md

 * Consider implementing init_container if you need one-time action at the beginning (like vrouter/kernel-init), use "-init" postfix for the name
 * Update kubernetes manifests and configs to deploy your new container
 * Define new nodemgr type (see containers/nodemgr/entrypoint.sh) if you're adding a new pod and add your pod with your container and new nodemgr container into manifests
+* Write PARAMS.md

 While adding new container DO NOT break the microservices paradigm - don't try to start more than one process inside one container.
 Don't overcomplicate it: if you need it to run other service then most probably you need to create more than one container.
 Pass parameters through env variables only.

 Ask for advice if you still have questions (see contacts at the end)